ucberkeley/savio-training-intro-2017/intro.md

 - All regular Berkeley faculty can request 300,000 service units (roughly core-hours) per year through the [Faculty Computing Allowance (FCA)](http://research-it.berkeley.edu/services/high-performance-computing/faculty-computing-allowance)
 - Researchers can also purchase nodes for their own priority access and gain access to the shared Savio infrastructure and to the ability to *burst* to additional nodes through the [condo cluster program](http://research-it.berkeley.edu/services/high-performance-computing/condo-cluster-program)
-- Instructors can request an [Instructional Computing Allowance (ICA)](http://research-it.berkeley.edu/services/high-performance-computing/instructional-computing-allowance).
+- Instructors can request an [Instructional Computing Allowance (ICA)](http://research-it.berkeley.edu/programs/berkeley-research-computing/instructional-computing-allowance).

 Faculty/principal investigators can allow researchers working with them to get user accounts with access to the FCA or condo resources available to the faculty member.

 # Savio computing nodes

-Let's take a look at the hardware specifications of the computing nodes on the cluster [(see the *Hardware Configuration* section of this document)](http://research-it.berkeley.edu/services/high-performance-computing/user-guide).
+Let's take a look at the hardware specifications of the computing nodes on the cluster [(see the *Hardware Configuration* section of this document)](http://research-it.berkeley.edu/services/high-performance-computing/user-guide/savio-user-guide).

 The nodes are divided into several pools, called partitions.
-These partitions have different restrictions and costs associated with them [(see the *Configuration Details* section of this document)](http://research-it.berkeley.edu/services/high-performance-computing/user-guide).
+These partitions have different restrictions and costs associated with them [(see the *Scheduler Configuration* section of this document)](http://research-it.berkeley.edu/services/high-performance-computing/user-guide/savio-user-guide).
 Any job you submit must be submitted to a partition to which you have access.

 # Disk space options (home, scratch, project, condo storage)

-You have access to the following disk space, described [here in the *Storage and Backup* section](http://research-it.berkeley.edu/services/high-performance-computing/user-guide).
+You have access to the following disk space, described [here in the *Storage and Backup* section](http://research-it.berkeley.edu/services/high-performance-computing/user-guide/savio-user-guide).

 When reading/writing data to/from disk, unless the amount of data is small, please put the data in your scratch space at `/global/scratch/SAVIO_USERNAME`.
 The system is set up so that disk access for all users is optimized when users are doing input/output (I/O) off of scratch rather than off of their home directories.
 Doing I/O with files on your home directory can impact the ability of others to access their files on the filesystem.